• Skip to primary navigation

 neck injury lawyer kansas city missouri

-Neck injuries in the workplace can involve a sudden pain while performing your duties on the job or maybe a gradual build-up of pain over a period of time.
-Some neck injuries can be minor and will resolve themselves, with minor medical treatment, within a matter of months.
+Neck injuries in the workplace can involve sudden pain while performing your duties on the job or maybe a gradual build-up of pain over a period of time.
+Some neck injuries can be minor and will resolve themselves, with little medical treatment, within months.
 Others are permanent and may require continual medical attention, such as physical therapy.

 Have you been injured at work?